Argentina Gross Domestic Product: Nominal

 1962 - 2016 | Yearly | USD mn | World Bank

 AR: GDP: USD: Final Consumption Expenditure: Household: Include Discrepancy data was reported at 359.501 USD bn in 2016.
 This records a decrease from the previous number of 382.707 USD bn for 2015.
-AR: GDP: USD: Final Consumption Expenditure: Household: Include Discrepancy data is updated yearly, averaging 107.483 USD bn from Dec 1962 to 2016, with 48 observations.
+AR: GDP: USD: Final Consumption Expenditure: Household: Include Discrepancy data is updated yearly, averaging 107.483 USD bn from Dec 1962 (Median) to 2016, with 48 observations.
 The data reached an all-time high of 382.707 USD bn in 2015 and a record low of 13.060 USD bn in 1963.
 AR: GDP: USD: Final Consumption Expenditure: Household: Include Discrepancy data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Argentina – Table AR.World Bank.WDI: Gross Domestic Product: Nominal.
 Household final consumption expenditure (formerly private consumption) is the market value of all goods and services, including durable products (such as cars, washing machines, and home computers), purchased by households.
 It excludes purchases of dwellings but includes imputed rent for owner-occupied dwellings.
 It also includes payments and fees to governments to obtain permits and licenses.
 Here, household consumption expenditure includes the expenditures of nonprofit institutions serving households, even when reported separately by the country.
 This item also includes any statistical discrepancy in the use of resources relative to the supply of resources.
 Data are in current U.S. dollars.; ; World Bank national accounts data, and OECD National Accounts data files.; Gap-filled total;

 Last Frequency Range